Find inspiration for your next journey! Request a Free Catalog and Join our Newsletter.

 Day 14 — Lisbon

 This morning, venture to Lisbon’s Estrela district, named “star” for the five streets that fan out from the main square in front of the hilltop Basilica da Estrela.
 Admire the ornate marble interior of the basilica and see its famous nativity scene, made up of 500 cork and terracotta figures.
 Stroll through the lovely Jardim da Estrela, and end the tour at Mercado de Campo de Ourique, a covered market with a food hall where you can find cured meats and locally produced cheeses as well as specialties from different parts of the world.
+In early evening, gather in the Smithsonian Journeys Travelers Corner for lively conversation and an exchange of experiences.

 Day 15 — Lisbon